|

 Paris et Helene | Jacques-Louis David, 1748-1825 | Classical art was inspired by ancient Greece and Rome. | Louvre Museum | Photo, ©Peter Kun Frary

-The term, classical music, is often used by layman to refer to music that is not pop, rock, folk, jazz, country, hip-hop, K-pop, World Beat, etc. However, strictly speaking, classical music refers to European art music written between 1750 and 1820, and corresponding to a period of classicism in art and architecture.
+The term “classical music” is commonly used by laypeople to describe music that falls outside the genres of pop, rock, folk, jazz, country, hip-hop, K-pop, and World Beat.
+Strictly speaking, classical music refers to European art music written between 1750 and 1820, a period of classicism in art and architecture—i.e., the Classical Era.

-To put classical music in context, begin by surveying the basics of eighteenth century culture.
+To put classical music in context, start by delving into the fundamental aspects of eighteenth-century culture.

-The most important intellectual movement of the eighteenth century was the Enlightenment: a European philosophy that questioned traditional values and doctrines, and valued reason and individualism over faith and tradition.
-It was influenced by seventeenth-century philosophers such as Descartes, Locke, and Newton, and championed by Benjamin Franklin, Johann Wolfgang von Goethe, Voltaire, Jean-Jacques Rousseau, and Adam Smith.
+The Enlightenment, a pivotal European philosophy of the eighteenth century, questioned traditional values and doctrines, valuing reason and individualism over faith and tradition.
+Influenced by seventeenth-century philosophers like Descartes, Locke, and Newton, it was championed by figures like Benjamin Franklin, Goethe, Voltaire, Rousseau, and Smith.

 Declaration of Independence | John Trumbull (1756-1843) | The American Revolution was influenced by the Enlightenment. | Wikimedia Commons

 Enlightenment proponents preached individualism, universal human progress, religious tolerance, separation of church and state, public education, the scientific method, and free use of reason.
-These principles shaped the French and American revolutions.
-Emerging civil rights and questioning of class privilege undermined monarchies and lead to parliamentary reforms and democratic governments in Europe and the Americas.
+These principles shaped the French and American revolutions, leading to civil rights movements, questioning of class privilege, and parliamentary reforms and democratic governments in Europe and the Americas.

 Diana and Cupid | Pompeo Batoni (1708-1787) | Metropolitan Museum of Art

 Eighteenth century Europe was characterized by the rise of monarchies with a strong centralized rule.
 Thus, smaller courts diminished in political and cultural influence except in northern Europe.
-German and Austrian courts had some independence, especially in artistic and social matters.
-These courts competed against one another with artistic and social rivalries.
+German and Austrian courts had some independence, especially in artistic and social matters, and competed with each other in these areas.

 Parthenon | Frederic Edwin Church (1826–1900) | The Greek Parthenon (c.
 447 BCE) influenced neoclassical architecture designs of this era, especially government buildings. | Metropolitan Museum of Art

-The Enlightenment imbued the growing middle class with dreams of equality, and it was believed that everybody should be enriched by the arts, not just aristocrats.
+The Enlightenment imbued Europe's growing middle class with dreams of equality.
+Indeed, it was believed that everybody should be enriched by the arts, not just aristocrats.
 Thus, eighteenth century comic opera was performed in public theaters using native tongues and spoken dialogue with stories about ordinary folk, rather than foreign tongues in private theaters with stories about kings and gods.

 Eventually the middle class market undermined noble patronage and musicians began to cater to popular taste.
 Composers learned to meet audiences on their own terms since the tastes of the connoisseur were not valid for the middle class.